maratbn/RainbowPayPress/plugin/readme.txt

   be any credit card numbers for them to steal.

-  The way this plugin is used, is that first, the administrators specify which products and services are being sold, their descriptions, costs, etc. by inserting special shortcodes with that information directly into the pages and posts on which they want to render the user payment buttons for these sales.
+  The way this plugin is used, is that first, the administrators specify which products and services are being sold, their descriptions, prices, etc. by inserting special shortcodes with that information directly into the pages and posts on which they want to render the user payment buttons for these sales.
 When site visitors load these pages, they see the associated payment